mirisuzanne/miriamsuzanne/content/who.rst

 Exit Strata PRINT!,
 the EOAGH Journal,
-the Brakhage Center Media Arts Lunchtime Series, and the Media Archeology Lab/&Now Festival.
+the Brakhage Center Media Arts Lunchtime Series, the Media Archeology Lab/&Now Festival, and SassConf 2013.

-Eric is an open-source contributor, core developer on the `Compass`_ project, and creator of the `Susy`_ grid system.
+Eric is an open-source contributor, core developer on the `Compass`_ project, and creator of the `Susy`_ grid system, among other `front-end tools`_.

 |links|